AVpres/homebrew-formulae/README.md

 - the **openLTFS** package includes the _libltfs_ C library and its associated _ltfs_, _ltfs\_check_, _ltfs\_copy_ and _mkltfs_ utilities, as well as the _openltfs_ Bash command-line interface
 - the **openLTO** package is a collection of Bash scripts to manage LTO cartridges with LTFS

-We have removed both CineForm formulae on 2024-10-26, as the resources upstream no longer appear to be maintained.
+We have removed both CineForm formulae, as the resources upstream no longer appear to be maintained.

 - **cineform** – Alternate static and shared CineForm libraries: `libcineform.a`, as well as `libcineform.so` under Linux or `libcineform.dylib` under macOS
 - **cineform-gopro** – GoPro’s static CineForm library: `libCFHDCodec.a`